 Electric underfloor heating: the responsive option

-But here’s what I’ve seen work really well: use electric as a targeted solution.
+What works well is using electric as a targeted solution.
 A 6 m² bathroom mat running 2 hours a day costs less than £25/month, even in winter.
-Add a good thermostat with a floor sensor (28–29°C limit is key—you don’t want scalding floors), and presence detection on occasion-use rooms keeps the bill in check.
-Avoid the mistake of running an electric mat constantly “just in case.”
+Add a good thermostat with a floor sensor (the 28–29°C limit is key because you don’t want scalding floors).
+Presence detection also keeps bills in check in rooms you only use now and then.

 Water (wet) underfloor heating on a gas boiler

-The critical thing I see installers get wrong?
+What do I see installers get wrong?
 Flow temperature.
-Run gas UFH at 55–60°C and you’re not getting the efficiency benefits.
-Keep it below 45–50°C, and your boiler stays in condensing mode where it’s 10–15% more efficient.
-Smart zoning and weather compensation pay for themselves within a year by preventing the short-cycling and overshoot that waste energy.
-And actually balance your circuits—I’ve seen manifolds where one zone gets all the heat and others get nothing, forcing higher flow temperatures to compensate.
+Run gas UFH at 55–60°C and you lose the efficiency benefits.
+Keep it below 45–50°C and your boiler stays in condensing mode, where it’s 10–15% more efficient.

 Water UFH with a heat pump: the efficient play